mesh-payments/api-auth-examples/README.md

 # Mesh API Authentication

 The Mesh API uses [HMAC](https://en.wikipedia.org/wiki/HMAC) Authentication for authenticating requests.
 Each request made to the API must carry a "signature", which is an output of the HMAC-SHA1 algorithm.
 The signature created by concatenating selected HTTP headers and using a secret key.

 When the API receives the request, it will fetch the secret and perform the same signature calculation.
 If the signature that is provided in HTTP request matches, then the operation is allowed, otherwise the request will be rejected and 401 status code returned.

+As an opposite to token based authentication, the signature is tied to the HTTP headers with unfixed values, thus makes impossible to reuse (reply) the signature for different requests.

 ## Making Request